Download video (45.29 MB)

 some of it was confiscated in May in Turkey.
 He believes that since

-that report was disseminated in August in 2013,
+that report was disseminated in August in 2013, that there has actually

 been a more significant amount of sarin production both in Iraq and in